 The Society has established a bursary and travel grant fund (The Bain Memorial Bursary Fund) to contribute towards the cost of members attending symposia, conferences and meetings deemed by the Society to be of interest to pharmacologists.
+Bursaries are also available to cover caring costs associated with attending Society meetings and events.
 So far, all eligible members who have applied have received a contribution towards their costs.

 The availability of bursaries and travel grants for Society meetings will be advertised in the promotional material for that meeting.
 A list of currently eligible meetings is provided in the Members' Area.

-Members wishing to apply for bursaries or travel grants to attend non-Society meetings, should email Paul Tizard at the Society’s office, with details of the meeting in question (if possible a link to the programme or website), a copy of the abstract submitted for presentation together with the estimated costs in accordance with the Guidelines and deadlines below.
-Applications must state whether any other funding has been requested or awarded and the amount requested or awarded.
+Members wishing to apply for bursaries to attend non-Society meetings should complete the Application Form and email it to Paul Tizard together with a copy of the submitted abstract.
 Please note that applicants are generally expected to have been a member of the Society for at least one year.
 The Vice-President Meetings (or Vice-President Clinical, as appropriate) will confirm whether or not the meeting qualifies for bursary or travel grant support.

 Bursary and travel grant funds are provided having regard to the Society’s financial position.
-Preference will be given to applications for attendance at Society meetings from students and recent postgraduates and to those who have not previously received a Society bursary or travel grant within the same calendar year.
+Preference will be given to applications for attendance at Society meetings from students and to those who have not previously received a Society bursary or travel grant within the same calendar year.

 Deadlines for applications for non-Society meetings are: